What Happened?

 The leaked file structures reportedly reference major organizations across multiple sectors:

-Financial Services: Bank of America, Citi, JPMorgan Chase, HSBC, Santander, BBVA Technology: IBM, Cisco, Adobe, Siemens, Bosch Telecommunications: Verizon, Telefonica, T-Mobile, AT&T Government: U.S. Navy, NSA, Department of Energy, NIST, U.S. Senate Healthcare: Mayo Clinic, Kaiser Permanente Other: Boeing, 3M, Walmart, Fidelity
+Financial Services: Bank of America, Citi, JPMorgan Chase, HSBC, Santander, BBVA, Bank of Canada, American Express, Fidelity Technology: IBM, Cisco, Adobe, Siemens, Bosch Telecommunications: Verizon, Telefonica, T-Mobile, AT&T, Atos Group, SFR Government: U.S. Navy, NSA, Department of Energy, NIST, U.S. Senate, Department of Defence Healthcare: Mayo Clinic, Kaiser Permanente Other: Boeing, 3M, Walmart

 The Attack Pattern